The Trump White House provided reporters with a gusher of leaks. With Biden, everything’s changed.

 Insider accounts of West Wing rivalries, analyses of who wields influence with the president, detailed lists of Oval Office visitors?
 No such thing anymore.

-Reporters drank lustily from the firehose of leaks that emanated from the West Wing during the last four years.
-Former President Donald Trump’s inexperience and chaotic management style begat “West Side Story”-level infighting among subordinates, which translated into the drip drip drip of insider accounts, sometimes on a near-daily basis.
+Reporters drank lustily from the fire hose of leaks that emanated from the West Wing during the past four years.
+Former president Donald Trump’s inexperience and chaotic management style begot “West Side Story”-level infighting among subordinates, which translated into the drip-drip-drip of insider accounts, sometimes on a near-daily basis.
 The leaks were pooled into detailed narratives, featuring multiple sources.
 Despite periodic vows of a crackdown, the leaks ran nearly unplugged for four years, including during Trump’s final, desperate days in office.

 Since then, the pipeline has gone dry.

-When the $1.9 trillion stimulus package was taking shape in February, readers and viewers had few glimpses into how Biden and his advisors molded it.
+When the $1.9 trillion stimulus package was taking shape in February, readers and viewers had few glimpses into how Biden and his advisers molded it.
 There were no leaks describing inside-the-room scenes of aides hashing out the president’s priorities.

 A similar opacity has attended another monumental spending proposal, the $2 trillion-plus infrastructure-and-job-creation bill under consideration in Congress.
 How exactly did some of its proposed features, such as big expenditures on broadband connections, clean energy and housing for seniors, come about?